 10.13.
 Check Policy.
 The check policy shall increase the likelihood payments are proper and reasonable.
 The check policy shall reduce the likelihood of a person writing improper checks to themselves, to a related party without church approval, to a fictitious company, or to a ministry without sufficient budget.
 Wesley Chapel UMC requires:

---Checks shall have 2 signatures 2,.
+--Checks shall have 2 signatures for checks written over $2,000.

 --The Lead Pastor, Finance Chair, and Finance Vice Chair shall NOT approve reimbursement of expenses for themselves.